Chris Neal

-He began his career at Preston North End, making his English Football League debut in February 2005, having previously impressed in a brief loan spell at Conference club Tamworth.
-He had short loan spells at Shrewsbury Town and Morecambe in the 2006–07 season as a covering player, before he was signed by Shrewsbury Town permanently in July 2009.
+Neal began his career at Preston North End, making his English Football League debut in February 2005, having previously impressed in a brief loan spell at Conference club Tamworth.
+He had short loan spells at Shrewsbury Town and Morecambe in the 2006–07 season as a covering player before he was signed by Shrewsbury Town permanently in July 2009.
 He was the club's regular custodian as promotion to League One was achieved in 2011–12.
-He joined Port Vale in July 2012, and helped the club to secure promotion out of League Two in 2012–13.
-He joined Doncaster Rovers on loan in February 2016, and then Bury the following month.
-He joined Fleetwood Town on a free transfer in May 2016, before joining Salford City in May 2018.
-He dropped down to the National League North to sign with AFC Fylde in August 2020.
+He joined Port Vale in July 2012 and helped the club to secure promotion out of League Two in 2012–13.
+He joined Doncaster Rovers on loan in February 2016 and then Bury the following month.
+He joined Fleetwood Town on a free transfer in May 2016 before joining Salford City in May 2018.
+He dropped down to the National League North to sign with AFC Fylde in August 2020 and helped the club to the league title at the end of the 2022–23 season.

+He began coaching at AFC Fylde in July 2024 and became joint-caretaker manager two months later, and again in February 2025.